This competition is now closed.

 Iris Barry’s life and work is the inspiration for this year’s Flatpack Festival, running 23-27 March at venues around Birmingham.
 Our writers Hannah McGill and Francis Morgan will appear on a Flatpack panel discussion about film criticism today, The Cinema Exists to Please Women, at Eastside Projects on Saturday 26 March.

-30 March 2011: This article originally claimed that the Times’ Kate Muir was the lone female staff film critic on Britain’s broadsheets.
+Correction (30 March 2011): This article originally claimed that the Times’s Kate Muir was the lone female staff film critic on Britain’s broadsheets.
 We have now added the Sunday Telegraph’s Jenny McCartney to the honour roll.

 Further (off-site) reading